tyrasd/taghistory/readme.md

 API
 ---

+> Taghistory's own API is quite limited and currently not updated regularly.
+Please consider using an alternative like the <a href="https://taginfo.openstreetmap.org/taginfo/apidoc">Taginfo chronology API</a> or the <a href="https://api.ohsome.org">ohsome API</a> instead.

 Data returned from the taghistory API described below is available under the terms of the [ODbL 1.0](http://opendatacommons.org/licenses/odbl/1.0/) license and copyright © [OpenStreetMap contributors](https://www.openstreetmap.org/copyright).

 ### `GET /<type>/<key>/<value>[?format=<format>]`